coinhall/cosmos-gc/README.md

 ```

 - Latest block height must be read from each database (ie. cannot read from one db and assume it's the same for all)
-- `state.db` must contain all data with the `validatorsKey:` prefix, else starting the daemon will result in consensus failure
+- `state.db` must contain `validatorsKey` for initial height, latest height, latest height + 1, and latest height + 2; else, starting the daemon will result in consensus failure
 - `application.db` holds the AVL tree for Cosmos SDK, iteration itself is already very expensive (worse still for reads and writes)